 Documentation

-We want to be excellent in documention and we value written form communication.
+We want to be excellent in documentation and we value written form communication.
 A good way to do that is transforming conversations in documentation.
 For example the Product team should not explain a feature to the professional services through a hands-on session.
 If we need a face-to-face explanation, it means that the documentation is not clear enough.
 Instead of answering questions the product team improves the documentation.

 Tech Debt